On the Vocabulary of Grammar-Based Codes and the Logical Consistency of Texts: Introduction

-Variables $X_i=(K_i,Z_{K_i})$ can be given such a~linguistic interpretation: Imagine that $(X_i)_{i\in\mathbb{Z}}$ is a~sequence of consecutive statements extracted from an infinitely long text which describes an infinite random object $(Z_k)_{k\in\mathbb{N}}$ consistently.
+Variables $X_i=(K_i,Z_{K_i})$ can be given such a~linguistic interpretation: Imagine that $(X_i)_{i\in\mathbb{Z}}$ is a~sequence of consecutive statements extracted from an infinitely long text that describes an infinite random object $(Z_k)_{k\in\mathbb{N}}$ consistently.
 Each statement $X_i=(k,z)$ reveals both the address $k$ of a~random bit of $(Z_k)_{k\in\mathbb{N}}$ and its value $Z_k=z$.
 Logical consistency of the description is reflected in this property: If two statements $X_i=(k,z)$ and $X_j=(k',z')$ describe bits of the same address ($k=k'$) then they always assert the same bit value ($z=z'$).
+Let us note that the pool of facts $(Z_k)_{k\in\mathbb{N}}$ can be viewed either as a~random state of an objective world that exists prior to the text $(X_i)_{i\in\mathbb{Z}}$ or as historical heritage that is created on-line and memorized during generation of consecutive variables $X_i$.
+Model (\ref{exUDPi}) is indifferent with respect to either interpretation.

-In the formalization of the proposition \usebox{\QLThesis}, the number of facts described in the finite text $X_{1:n}$ will be identified with the number of $Z_i$'s that may be predicted with probability at least $\delta$ given $X_{1:n}$.
+In the formalization of proposition \usebox{\QLThesis}, the number of facts described in the finite text $X_{1:n}$ will be identified with the number of $Z_i$'s that may be predicted with probability at least $\delta$ given $X_{1:n}$.
 That is, this number will be understood as the cardinality of set

 where $\delta>\frac{1}{2}$.
-As we will show in Subsection \ref{ssecExample}, the cardinality of set $U_\delta(n)$ is of order $n^\beta$ for the process (\ref{exUDPi}) if variables $K_i$ are IID and power-law distributed,
+As we will show in Subsection \ref{ssecExample}, the cardinality of set $U_\delta(n)$ is of order $n^\beta$ for process (\ref{exUDPi}) if variables $K_i$ are IID and power-law distributed,